Advice > Product management

 Strategy questions assess your ability to analyze the wide range of factors that PMs need to consider when making product decisions.
 This includes competition, pricing, marketing, time to market, etc.

-There are a few examples of strategy questions below, and you can also learn more in our article on how to answer strategy interview questions.
+Below we've listed a few examples of strategy questions.
+You can also learn more in our article on how to answer strategy interview questions.

 Example strategy questions